johnpaulbalagolan/lr-wiki/Community-Projects.md

 > * [Source Code](https://github.com/jimklo/AMPS-Chrome/)

 ### LearningRegistrar (Plugfest 2)
 LearningRegistrar is a few-click solution to placing any internet accessible document into the Learning Registry.
-It uses Eduworks' 3rd party service, Metaglance, to extract and generate metadata about the document you are currently viewing, and provides a simple solution to placing information into the Learning Registry.
+It uses Eduworks' 3rd party service, Metaglance, to extract and generate metadata about the document you are currently viewing, and provides a simple solution to placing new entries into the Learning Registry.

 > License: Apache 2